Skip to main content Skip to navigation

 Semiconductor fabrication

-As automation, AI and digital transformation become increasingly prevalent, with millions of terabytes of data processed daily worldwide, industry demand for high-performance, specialised computing and microchips is greater than ever.
-Warwick’s state-of-the-art Cleanroom facility allows industry users to push the boundaries of electronic device fabrication down to the nanoscale.
+As advanced technology becomes increasingly ubiquitous – green energy, automation, AI, electrification and more – industry demand for efficiency, performance and innovation is greater than ever.
+Warwick’s state-of-the-art cleanroom facility allows industry users to push the boundaries of electronic device fabrication down to the nanoscale, delivering maximum performance from every atom.

 Challenges in industry

 Microchips are prevalent in every aspect of modern life.
 They are a key part of any electronic device, consisting of millions or billions of interconnected electronic components that facilitate the flow of electric signals.
-Microchip components, called transistors, are layered on semiconductors and can be miniaturised or functionalised in different ways.
+Microchip components, called transistors, are formed by nanoscopic etching and layering on thin-sliced semiconductor wafers and can be miniaturised or functionalised in different ways.

-In a typical smartphone, you can expect to find 12 or more chips, responsible for managing features such as camera autofocus and 5G connectivity.
-From satellites and probes in outer space, to glucose monitoring patches and pacemakers in the human body, microchips are ubiquitous.
+In a typical smartphone, you can expect to find over a dozen chips, responsible for managing features such as camera autofocus and 5G connectivity.
+From satellites and probes in outer space, to glucose monitoring patches and pacemakers in the human body, microchips are everywhere.

 Over the last two decades, the field of microelectronics has seen leaps and bounds in advancements.
-Specialised silicon structures are constantly emerging: MEMS (micro-electromechanical systems) are found in gyroscopes in smartphones and CMOS (complementary-metal-oxide-semiconductors) are found in digital cameras.
-A recent advancement in semiconductor materials is Silicon Carbide or SiC, which overcomes many of the limitations of silicon.
+Specialised silicon structures are constantly emerging: MEMS (micro-electromechanical systems) are found in gyroscopes in smartphones and CMOS (complementary-metal-oxide-semiconductors) devices are found in digital cameras.
+A recent advancement in semiconductor materials is silicon carbide or SiC, which overcomes many of the limitations of silicon.
 It provides ultra-high efficiency in high power applications, unparalleled resistance to extreme conditions, and the ability to handle much higher voltages.

 The need for unparalleled precision in microelectronic design is vital for consistency and reliability in chip production.
 The minimum requirement for conceptualising and fabricating these tiny chips is specialised equipment that functions at the atomic level, in an environment monitored to have low levels of airborne particles, with constant temperature and humidity.